kubernetes/community/contributors/devel/api_changes.md

 values in all API versions, instead of leaving new fields unset (e.g. `nil`) in old API versions.
 This is required because defaulting happens whenever a serialized version is read (see [#66135]).
 When possible, pick meaningful values as sentinels for unset values.
-For example, `DeploymentSpec.ProgressDeadlineSeconds *int32` can have "max int32" (i.e.
-2^31-1) as its default value, which is semantically equivalent to unset.
-When using max int, be careful not to exceed 2^53-1 (see [#17095]).

 In the past the core v1 API
 was special.
 Its `defaults.go` used to live at `pkg/api/v1/defaults.go`.